ScryEngineering/scrygroup.com/content/tutorial-pages/2019-06-28/A_day_in_the_life_of_a_package_maintainer.md

 ---
-Title: A day in the life of a package maintainer
+title: A day in the life of a package maintainer
-Date: "2019-06-28"
+date: "2019-06-28"
-Tags:
+tags:
     - dependency-management
     - travisCI
     - python